 The unit clips onto the valve of your choice and measures water flow through the solenoid and diaphragm valves on/off control.
 The solenoid on/off control will turn off when the required PSI is reached or after the programmed duration.
 It also has automatic shut-off features that automatically turn it off when the battery becomes low.
 Plus, this timer does not require any tools for installation!
 Just place the unit’s body above your faucet, attach standard drip tubing to the hook-up spout, and insert two AA alkaline batteries into the unit.
 It’s that simple!

-This Orbit single outlet water timer enables the gardener to program the time duration of outdoor watering.
+This Orbit single outlet water timer enables the gardener to program the duration of outdoor watering.
 This water timer is constructed with heavy plastic material and metal hardware, ensuring durability in any weather.
 It also features a rain delay for increased water conservation during non-rainy periods and a manual override switch that allows programming flexibility for non-standard watering times.

 This water timer enables you to program automatic watering up to six times per day or once every 7 days.
 With this water timer, you don’t have to worry about any particular outlets or complicated wiring.
 Just choose the timer setting and the days you want to water, and it will automatically turn on and off to provide healthy and even watering for your lawn or garden all season long.